1071-DataScience/finalproject-y28235579/README.md

 ### results

 * we use AUC as our metrics.
-* the original model's AUC was not good enough, but when we include source column to our model, AUC increase almost 10% !
+* the original model's AUC was not good enough, but when we include source column as a feature to our model, AUC increase almost 10% !
-* The most difficult part is to find what is good feature to help predict,
+* The most difficult part is to find what is good feature to help predict, and which predict model will be good for this dataset.